bioidiap/bob.bio.base/doc/pipeline_simple_features.rst

 Protocol definition is possible and a set of CSV files (at least ``dev_enroll.csv`` and ``dev_probe.csv``) in a folder must be created for each protocol.

-The interface is created with :py:class:`bob.bio.base.database.CSVDataset`.
+The interface is created with :py:class:`bob.bio.base.database.CSVDatabase`.
 This class takes as input the base directory and the protocol sub-directory of the :ref:`CSV file structure <bob.bio.base.database.csv_file_structure>`, and finally, a ``csv_to_sample_loader`` that will load a sample data from a CSV row